 It turns out that from 3 cups of coffee grounds and 5 recycled plastic bottles you can create a fabric that is UV protective, has a superior odor control and fast drying.
 How?
 We don’t know exactly, but the fabric exists and it is produced by a Taiwanese company called Singtex (which has too many patents and trademarks to not find it credible).

 The coffee needed to create the fabric is the leftover obtained after preparing the day to day cup of coffee (wondering if decaf is of any use).
-For hundreds of years we’ve been throwing away coffee grounds (or using them for DIY enemas which by the way a doctor friend advised to avoid), when we could have saved it to avoid getting in this crisis we are now.
+For hundreds of years we’ve been throwing away coffee grounds (or used them for DIY enemas), when we could have saved it to create new fabrics.

 From the combination of coffee grounds with recycled polyester from plastic bottles, Singtex developed quite a range of fabrics, each with specific properties and uses in the clothing industry: the stretch series ( a range with increased flexibility), a dry series (with increased humidity control) and a cool series (with high temperature performance).

 How can you get it?
 It’s not very clear.
 Check the website of the company here.

 Pieapple leather or Piñatex, as the product is officially registered, is created from the fibers found in the leaves of the pineapple plant (By the way, did you ever think pineapple grows in the ground and not in a tree?).

 After the harvesting of the pineapple fruit, the remaining leaves are put through a process called decortication, using a special machine patented by a Spanish company called Ananas Anam.
 Through this process, fibers are obtained, which are then processed into a non-woven mesh, which is then turned into pineaple leather through a special finishing (all the process illustrated above).
 Because no new plant needs to be cultivated and also because it creates new job opportunities for farming communities in Philippines, Piñatex is considered one of the good guys.